ItsYeWolfie/javascript-concepts/README.md

 ### Scope Concepts

-Scope is the visibility of variables. (where can we access a certain variable?)
+The scope is the visibility of variables. (where can we access a certain variable?)
 How our program's variables are organized and accessed.
 "Where can we access a certain variable?", "Where do we have access to a certain variable?" or "Where was a certain variable defined in the code?"

 - **Lexical scope:** A function that is lexically within another function gets access to the scope of the outer function. (e.x: a function defined inside another function has access to the variables of the outer function)